 “Baa Baa Poo Sheep, have you any poo?”
 Come on… who can yell when they are singing something like that??

 It’s hard to stay angry when you are being silly and funny.
 It is hard to yell when you are busy telling a joke or acting the fool.
 Being funny can be enough to remind myself of the parent I want to be.

 I feel crap after I’ve yelled.
 I feel like a big huge parenting failure.
 But there is still something positive I can do, even after I’ve yelled.

 Saying I’m sorry, and really meaning it, is important.
 I don’t need to go into details and tell my kids what a terrible mother I am, they don’t need to hear that.
 But they do need to hear that sometimes everyone makes mistakes, sometimes everyone gets angry and says or does things they don’t mean, and that is ok.
 Even when I’m angry I still love them and even when I’ve made a mistake they still love me.

 Cut Yourself Some Slack!

 I can beat myself up for days after I loose it.
 I easily fall into that cycle of self talk that goes something like… “I suck at this parenting gig, why on earth did I think having four children would be a good idea, they deserve better than me….”
 But you know, that is not going to help me be a better parent.
 I am not perfect, I will never be perfect.
 I make mistakes, and that is ok.
 Instead of being down on myself I’m just going to pick myself up, dust myself off and try to do better next time.
 After all… that is all we can do.

-As I said, I don’t have all the answers and I’d love to hear the things you do to try and avoid yelling at your kids.
-There are some fabulous posts on discipline at Parenting Passageway that I find super helpful.
-Are there other blogs or articles that you find helpful?
+This is something I struggle with and I don’t have all the answers so I’d love to hear the things you do to try and avoid yelling at your kids.